 "I'm fine."
 He reassured her, ignoring the look of disbelief she gave him.

 Harry scooted over more, so Hermione could sit next to Ron, and the twins and Ginny could sit on the couch as well.
 But looking up, Harry saw they were still in the doorway, looking at him with shocked and concerned faces.
 Looking down at himself, Harry realized with a jolt he was still in the clothes he had on when they found him, and they could see the outline of all the cuts and wounds he had.

 "I'm okay, really, Madam Pomfrey fixed me up last night, I'm much better now."
 Harry told them, trying to comfort them the best he could.

 He saw Ginny's lower lip tremble, but she didn't cry.
 Harry looked up at her and patted the left side of him, motioning her to sit next to him.
 With weak legs, she carried herself over and sat down next to Harry, and carefully hugged him close.
 Being able to see over her shoulder, he saw Fred and George walk over as well, and sit on the floor in front of the couch, facing them.
 Harry hugged Ginny back weakly, the potions still had yet to kick in.

 "I didn't think we would see you again."
 She whispered in his ear, but everyone heard, and Harry knew about everyone had the thought the same as her at one point.

 "Me either."
 Harry replied truthfully.

-Letting go of him, Ginny looked at Harry more carefully, and was surprised she didn't notice when she walked in.
+Letting go of him, Ginny looked at Harry more carefully, and was surprised she didn't notice a small detail when she walked in.